j-unayed/FTPaddict/README.md

 # FTPaddict V10

 **Caution!**
 Don’t delete the `FTPaddict_cache` folder that will be created automatically.
-This folder is used to save your browsing history, default settings, shortcuts, and playlist files.
+This folder is used to save your browsing history, default settings, shortcuts and playlist files.

 **FTPaddict** is a powerful tool designed for easy streaming and downloading of videos from FTP servers.